Blog / Best EPPP Prep Programs Compared (2026 Update): AATBS, PsychPrep, PrepJet, TSM & thePsychology.ai

 What they do well:

 • Monthly pricing.
-At $199–$299/month, you're not committing a lump sum upfront.
+At $199/month (Exams Only) up to $299/month (Full Program), you're not committing a lump sum upfront.
 If you pass quickly, you spend less overall.
 This is genuinely helpful for people who can't float a $1,000+ charge.

 • Coaching component.
-They offer scheduled coaching sessions as part of the package, which can be valuable for accountability and targeted guidance.
+Coaching is included on the Full Program, which can be valuable for accountability and targeted guidance.

 Where they fall short: